VaricelaZoster/Intercom/README.md

 - **Inbox**: View and select conversations from a list of chats.
 - **Chat**: Engage in real-time conversations with users.
-- **AI Copilot**: Access an AI assistant for smart replies, suggestions, or help.
-The AI Copilot panel is only visible on screens wider than 570px for optimal usability.
 - **Responsive Design**: The layout adapts to different screen sizes, hiding the AI Copilot on smaller devices.
 - **Sidebar Toggle**: Easily show or hide the sidebar using the sidebar button in the header.
 - **Modern UI**: Utilizes Tailwind CSS for a sleek, modern look with gradient effects and interactive elements.